-<cases and="" cease="" desist="" fy2022="" in="" involving="" orders=""></cases> Price-Fixing Cease and Desist Order and Surcharge Payment Orders to the Cartel Manufactures of Steel Butt-Welding Pipe Fittings Other Cease and Desist Orders and Surcharge Payment Orders against the Cartels Former General Electricity Utilities, etc. (Three cases) Bid Rigging Cease and desist orders and surcharge payment orders against participants in bidding for personal computers and managed local area network servers for schools ordered by Hiroshima Prefecture and City of Hiroshima (Two cases) Cease and desist order and a surcharge payment order against a participant in bidding for office work in hospitals ordered by hospitals located in Aichi and Gifu Prefecture Cease and desist orders and surcharge payment orders against participants in bidding for pharmaceutical procurement for hospitals in Kyushu area ordered by National Hospital Organization
+<cases and="" cease="" desist="" fy2022="" in="" involving="" orders=""></cases> Price-Fixing • Cease and Desist Order and Surcharge Payment Orders to the Cartel Manufactures of Steel Butt-Welding Pipe Fittings Other • Cease and Desist Orders and Surcharge Payment Orders against the Cartels Former General Electricity Utilities, etc. (Three cases) Bid Rigging • Cease and desist orders and surcharge payment orders against participants in bidding for personal computers and managed local area network servers for schools ordered by Hiroshima Prefecture and City of Hiroshima (Two cases) • Cease and desist order and a surcharge payment order against a participant in bidding for office work in hospitals ordered by hospitals located in Aichi and Gifu Prefecture • Cease and desist orders and surcharge payment orders against participants in bidding for pharmaceutical procurement for hospitals in Kyushu area ordered by National Hospital Organization

-<cases approvals="" commitment="" fy2022="" in="" involving="" of="" plans="" the=""></cases>

-Resale Price Approval of the Commitment Plan submitted by ICHIRAN Inc.

-Maintenance

-Trading on Approval of the Commitment Plan submitted by Expedia Lodging Partner

-Restrictive Services Sàrl

-Terms Services Sair

-Interference

-with a Approval of the Commitment Plan submitted by SCINEX CORPORATION

-Competitor's and SMARTVALUE Co., Ltd.

-Transactions
+<cases approvals="" commitment="" fy2022="" in="" involving="" of="" plans="" the=""></cases> Resale Price Approval of the Commitment Plan submitted by ICHIPAN Inc. Maintenance Approval of the Commitment Plan submitted by ICHIRAN Inc. Trading on Approval of the Commitment Plan submitted by Evnedia Lodging Portner Restrictive Approval of the Commitment Plan submitted by Expedia Lodging Partner Services Sàrl Terms Services San Interference with a Approval of the Commitment Plan submitted by SCINEX CORPORATION Competitor's and SMARTVALUE Co., Ltd. Transactions